angelospanag/throttle-api-using-kafka-poc/README.md

 A proof of concept for throttling an API endpoint using Kafka and Go.

 ## !Main TODOs!

-* Use .toml file for specifying the following variables:
-    * Kafka instance URL
-    * Topic Name (?)
-    * Number of messages consumed for each time period
-    * The actual time period (duh)

 * Use offsets so that the Kafka Consumer knows where to start processing stored requests if the server ever stops/crashes.